GoogleCloudPlatform/compute-image-packages/README.md

 1. Google Daemon - A service that manages user accounts, maintains ssh login keys, syncs the system clock after migration, and syncs public endpoint IP addresses.
 1. Disk Expand - Scripts to expand the root partition on GCE VM's for CentOS 6 and RHEL 6 images.

-Note: gcimagebundle is deprecated and is provided here as is with no further support or maintenance.
-See [replacement instructions](https://cloud.google.com/compute/docs/creating-custom-image#export_an_image_to_google_cloud_storage).

 ## Installation

 ### From Release Tarballs